Skip to content

 Built for walk-ins, not just appointments.

 Most shop management systems assume every job starts with an appointment.
 Pitlane assumes half your jobs don't.
-Walk-ins get a quick-add that creates the service record and drops it straight onto the board — no calendar dance.
+Walk-ins get a quick-add that creates the service record and drops it straight onto the board.
+No calendar dance.
 If you do use appointments, they flow onto the board automatically on the morning they're scheduled.

 The dispatch board and the customer side are one system.